Affiliate marketing is a popular way to make extra money, and you don’t need to be a world famous influencer to do so.

 Our guide to building a following on Instagram has more tips.

-How to track progress of your affiliate marketing
+How do I track my affiliate marketing progress?

 There are a range of tools out there to track progress, from ThirstyAffiliates and Tapfiliate to Affilimate and Moonpull.
 You can also use Google Analytics to monitor activity on your links.
 The partners and affiliate networks you work with will also be able keep you up to date with results.